Heritage Quality. Heirloom Seeds. Paint The Desert!

 Beauty, fragrance, color, texture.
 These are only some of the benefits of the flowers in our catalog.
-They are also edible and medicinal, adding flavor and utility to an already-impressive list of attributes.
+They are also almost all edible and medicinal, adding flavor and utility to an already-impressive list of attributes.